Castor oil- Is it a myth or real cure for progressing baldness?

 What effects does it have and how does it work?

 - Enhanced blood circulation- when you massage your scalp with the oil it increases the circulation near the hair roots thus ensuring longer and stronger hair.

-- Restrains split ends- use castor oil for your damaged hair and oversee its benefits yourself.
+- Restraints split ends- use castor oil for your damaged hair and oversee its benefits yourself.
 It is definitely recommended for patients tackling rough hair issues.

 - Scientifically its high protein content is responsible for the rapid hair growth and has anti-inflammatory properties.
 Its major constituent ricinoleic acid provides better nutrition to the scalp.
 The oil also possesses antioxidants that prevent your hair from getting frizzy and keeps it smooth, shiny and lustrous.

-- It keeps dandruff away and restores the natural hair colour.
+- It keeps dandruff away and restores the natural hair color.